The-Foreigners/The-Foreigners.github.io/objectives.md

   - Fetch mule and cart.

 - Defeat Black Spider and save Rockseekers at Wave Echo Cave.
 (Gundrand is expecting us by the 19th)
-  - Did Sildar interrogate Vyerith?
+  - What answers did Sildar get interrogating Vyerith?
     - Why was he trying to lure us to Thundertree?
     - What defenses should we expect at Wave Echo Cave?
     - What are Black Spider's capabilties/weaknesses?